Polar Bear Letters Match for Preschoolers

 I always try to create activities that are easy to prepare and don’t need a lot of materials, such as this one.
 The only materials you will need are:

-To prepare for the activity, print each page using white cardstock, then cut out and laminate the polar bears and icebergs, to make them last longer.
-To protect them, place them in a small basket or a Ziploc bag.
+To prepare for the activity, print each page using white cardstock, then cut out and laminate the polar bears and icebergs to make them last longer.
+Please place them in a small basket or a Ziploc bag to protect them.

 This activity can be played individually or with a partner.
 Preschoolers will have to take one polar bear at a time, identify the letter, find the iceberg that matches that letter, and place the bear on top.

-If your kids are just beginning to learn the names of the letters, let them start with just a few.
-Then you can add two or three more letters every time they play.
-When your kiddos know all the letter names, have them say the sound that each letter makes as they match polar bears and icebergs.
+If your kids are beginning to learn the names of the letters, let them start with just a few.
+Then, you can add two or three more letters every time they play.
+When your kiddos know all the letter names, have them say each letter’s sound as they match polar bears and icebergs.

-• You can use this activity as a folder game.
-You just have to cut out the icebergs and glue them on a manila folder.
-Then cut out the polar bears and place them in a Ziploc bag, to keep them safe.
+- You can use this activity as a folder game.
+First, cut out the icebergs and glue them on a manila folder.
+Then cut out the polar bears and place them in a Ziploc bag to keep them safe.

 For me, there is no such thing as too much reading.
 The more you read to your children, the better.
-It is important to change your library periodically according to the theme and season to keep them interested and excited about books.
+Changing your library periodically according to the theme and season is vital to keep them interested and excited about books.

 Below are some books about polar bears.
 You can find all of these books at your local library, at a used books store, and on Amazon.
 If you want to get to the page of a specific book on Amazon, you only have to click on the title and my affiliate link will take it in seconds.

-• All Things Polar Bears for Kids by Animal Reads.
-This colorful book, filled with captivating real-life photographs, combines fun with education to help young readers explore the world of polar bears.
+- All Things Polar Bears for Kids by Animal Reads is a colorful book filled with captivating real-life photographs that combines fun with education to help young readers explore the world of polar bears.

-• If I Knew a Polar Bear by Karen Sutula.
-This is a beautifully illustrated 20-page book that is a fun poem about a polar bear and other arctic animals.
+- If I Knew a Polar Bear by Karen Sutula is a beautifully illustrated 20-page book that is a fun poem about polar bears and other arctic animals.

-• Polar Bear Island by Lindsay Bonilla.
-This cute story of a bear that doesn’t want to share the island with penguins, delivers a gentle message of inclusivity.
+- Polar Bear Island by Lindsay Bonilla is a cute story about a bear who doesn’t want to share the island with penguins.
+It delivers a gentle message of inclusivity.

-• The Polar Bear’s Home by Lara Bergen.
-This storybook shows how global warming affects two baby polar bear cubs and their family, with tips for kids on what they can do to help slow down global warming.
+- The Polar Bear’s Home by Lara Bergen is a storybook that shows how global warming affects two baby polar bear cubs and their family.
+It also includes tips for kids on what they can do to help slow global warming.

 If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin this to one of your boards on Pinterest.

-I hope you find that this Polar Bear Letters Match activity will help and entertain your kiddos, and make your lesson planning a little easier.
+I hope you find that this Polar Bear Letters Match activity will help entertain your kiddos and make your lesson planning a little easier.
 Don’t forget to get your FREE printable!
-You have to click on the bottom below to download it and start using it.
+You must click on the bottom below to download and start using it.

 Be happy, safe, and creative.
 I wish you well.